 In absolute numbers, the CBOE Global Markets subsidiary recorded over $761.6 billion in monthly forex trading volume in June, while in May, the platform posted $658 billion.

 The daily average volume also increased to $34.6 billion from $31.3 billion in the two specified consecutive months.

 A spike in forex trading

-The FX volume across all the global platforms hit record highs in March – CBOE posting over $1,209.6 trillion in trading volumes for the month.
+The FX volume across all the global platforms hit record highs in March – CBOE posting over $1,209.6 billion in trading volumes for the month.
 The previous month, it recorded $825 billion in FX volume, meaning the figures jumped 46.5 percent in a month.

 However, in April, the volume slashed to half as the platform posted only $643.6 billion in monthly trading.
 But since then, the market was showing signs of recovery as in May, the platform posted $658.6 billion in trades.

 There is also a healthy uptrend in the average daily volume of forex trades, as in April, it slipped to $29.2 billion.

 When it comes to quarterly numbers, the massive uptick in March has still dwarfed the last quarter despite the market recovery.